-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-Toxicity Level: Minimally toxic
+- Toxicity Level: Minimally toxic

-Also Known As: Feces, excrement, droppings
+- Also Known As: Feces, excrement, droppings

-What It Is: The most common feces ingested by children include human (their own), cat, dog and bird.
+- What It Is: The most common feces ingested by children include human (their own), cat, dog and bird.

-Toxicity: Ingestion of a mouthful amount of feces (especially if a child ingests their own feces) is not considered to be toxic.
+- Toxicity: Ingestion of a mouthful amount of feces (especially if a child ingests their own feces) is not considered to be toxic.
 However, rarely it may cause symptoms that are similar to food poisoning.

-Possible Symptoms of Overdose/Poisoning: Nausea, vomiting, diarrhea, low grade fever.
+- Possible Symptoms of Overdose/Poisoning: Nausea, vomiting, diarrhea, low grade fever.
 Symptoms, if they do occur, usually happen within 30 minutes to 4 hours after the ingestion.

-You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or fever.
+NOTE: You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or fever.
 Call your local Poison Center right away at 1-800-222-1222.

-What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
+- What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
 If your child is having any symptoms, call 1-800-222-1222.

-Other Important Information: Feces from animals infected with certain bacteria or viruses can cause more serious illness.
+- Other Important Information: Feces from animals infected with certain bacteria or viruses can cause more serious illness.
 This is uncommon so please call your local Poison Center at 1-800-222-1222 for further information.